tony-aw/tinycodet/README.md

 - The `s_pattern()` helper function for the string infix operators.
 - The `stringi` pattern expressions options are available for all string-pattern-related functions, when appropriate.
+- Several in-place modifying arithmetic and string operators, and a few functions, to help reduce repetitive codes, for the sake of the “Don’t Repeat Yourself”-coding principle.
 - Package import management operator and functions.
 - This R package has only one dependency: `stringi`.
 No other dependencies, as to avoid “dependency hell”.